GitNickProgramming/FinalProject_CS3120/README.md

 #### III.
 Libraries/Packages
    ##### REQUIRED TO RUN THE PROGRAM:
    1. ***basemap***
-       - Installing this package and be a pain in the butt depending on your system.
+       - Installing this package can be a pain in the butt depending on your system.
        - If you run into any issues (like I did), follow this link's tutorial.
            - https://peak5390.wordpress.com/2012/12/08/matplotlib-basemap-tutorial-installing-matplotlib-and-basemap/
        - Side note: